kartoza/osgs/sphinx/source/services/qgis-server.md

 make restart-nginx
 ```

-Note that if you do an `docker-compose nginx up` it may bring down your scaled QGIS containers, so take care.
+Note that if you do `docker-compose nginx up` it may bring down your scaled QGIS containers, so take care.

 Finally check the logs of Nginx to make sure things are running right: